-63 The term sector is used here to define specific areas of economic activity, the subdivisions used for analysis and classification in an economic system.
+62 The term sector is used here to define specific areas of economic activity, the subdivisions used for analysis and classification in an economic system.
 A sectoral approach to such matters is defined as one which looks at changing skills needs from the perspective of a particular sector.

-64 With reference to the categories of TVET stakeholders involved in the identification of new qualification and competences (NQC) it is worth mentioning the results from the recent online survey carried out by the UNESCO-UNEVOC International Centre: "according to participants, TVET national bodies (97%), public TVET schools and training centres (87%), ministries or local public authorities (87%), and large enterprises (78%) present high levels of involvement in the identification of NQC.
+With reference to the categories of TVET stakeholders involved in the identification of new qualification and competences (NQC) it is worth mentioning the results from the recent online survey carried out by the UNESCO-UNEVOC International Centre: "according to participants, TVET national bodies (97%), public TVET schools and training centres (87%), ministries or local public authorities (87%), and large enterprises (78%) present high levels of involvement in the identification of NQC.
 Social partners, including chambers of commerce (80%), employer associations (74%) and trade unions (67%) were also regarded as having a relevant influence.
 On the other hand, participants suggested that youth organizations (32%) and other associations (36%) present lower levels of involvement in the identification of NQC.
 These results show that well-established and highly organized or connected stakeholders have a major impact on the identification of NQC in different systems".
 In addition, In a second step, participants were asked to give their opinion of which actors should be more involved in the identification of NQC than they currently are.
 "A significant number believes that NGOs, civil society organization and other associations (84%) and youth organizations (76%) should be more involved.
 In both cases, there is more than a 40% gap between the perceived participation of these actors in the identification of NQC and the demand for a higher degree of their involvement.
-Furthermore, more than 50% of participants believe that individual specialists, universities/research institutions, and small and medium-size enterprises (SMEs) should have greater opportunities to participate in the identification of NQC".
-It is thus possible to say that BILT survey results suggest a need for European TVET systems to actively promote the involvement of specific stakeholders in order to better identify not only labour market needs but also the expectations and demands that emerge from society in general and young people including TVET learners.
-Source: UNESCO-UNEVOC International Centre (2020), Trends in New Qualifications and Competencies for TVET Perspectives of the European UNEVOC Network, Bonn, Germany.
+Furthermore, more than 50% of participants believe that individual specialists, universities/research institutions, and small and medium-size enterprises (SMEs) should have greater opportunities to participate in the identify not only labour market needs but also results in executions and demands that emerge from society in general and young people including TVET learners.
+Source: UNESCO-UNEVOC International Centre (2020), Trends in New Qualifications and Gemmet for TVET Perspectives of the European UNEVOC Network, Bonn, Germany.